schellingb/PseudoVive/README.md

 You can check if the installation was successful by opening the 'Create System Report' window with the SteamVR menu or by right-clicking the SteamVR systray icon.
 Then under the 'Devices' tab it should list your devices with a different model name.

+## Toggle Variation

+This repository also includes a variation of the driver inside the '2vive_toggle' folder.

+If you extract the '2vive_toggle' folder instead of '2vive' you will have a 'PV' icon next to the SteamVR icon in the windows system icon tray.
+This 'PV' icon allows you to activate and deactivate PseudoVive at runtime.

+Make sure not to extract both '2vive' and '2vive_toggle' into the 'drivers' folder of SteamVR.

 ## Notes

 SteamVR loads its drivers in alphabetical order so our driver is named in a way that makes sure it is loaded first (with a leading number).